-If there’s one thing to know about your vehicle’s airbags, it’s this: they’re meant to save lives.
+If there’s one thing to know about your vehicle’s airbags, it’s this: they’re designed to save lives.
 Low, medium and high-speed crashes happen all the time.
-Some account for serious – sometimes fatal – accidents, while others result in minor to moderate injuries across a wide spectrum of drivers throughout the country.
+Some account for serious – sometimes fatal – accidents, while others result in minor to moderate injuries.
 And, no matter the severity of an accident, the deployment of an airbag often plays a key role in shaping the outcome of a traffic collision.

 So, what’s a driver to do?
-Take a look at the following tips so you’re that much more informed on airbag safety and how it relates to your overall driving experience.
+Take a look at the following tips and information to better understand airbag safety and how it relates to your overall driving experience.

 The National Highway Traffic Safety Administration takes this one step further, recommending you keep a 10-inch minimum space between the center of the steering wheel for drivers and the dashboard for the right front passenger.
 With that in mind, it’s best if the airbag deflates toward the broad expanse of your chest rather than the small area of your face.
 This protects the core of your body while still cushioning your head, minimizing your risk of serious injury.

 Kids on Board?
-Keep them in the Back
+Keep Them in the Backseat

-Of note, studies have shown that frontal impact crashes represent 59 percent of passenger vehicle “tow-away” crashes and result in 38 percent of passenger-vehicle occupant fatalities.
-So, children are less likely to die in a traffic accident if they’re seated in back because that area of the vehicle is safer.
-If you don’t have a back seat or find you must seat your child as a right front passenger, having an on/off switch for the passenger airbag is really important.
-So use it and turn that airbag off.
+Studies have shown that frontal impact crashes represent 59 percent of passenger vehicle “tow-away” crashes and result in 38 percent of passenger-vehicle occupant fatalities.
+Children are less likely to die in a traffic accident if they’re seated in the back because that area of the vehicle is safer.
+If you don’t have a back seat or find you must seat your child in the front, having an on/off switch for the passenger airbag is really important for minimizing risk.

 There are very few cases where the federal government allows you to turn off the driver’s side airbag if you have one in your vehicle.
 For example, if you’re shorter and have trouble sitting comfortably away from the steering wheel, or you’re a woman who’s late in pregnancy and cannot keep space between her abdomen and the steering wheel, you may be granted permission to turn your airbag off.
 Check your driver’s manual for more information.